Guidance on River Crossings for Participants at the Cape Wrath Ultra™

 Water Height: Thigh Deep

-Special Techniques: Participants will need to select an appropriate crossing point and will probably need to use trekking poles or group together whilst crossing.
+Special Techniques: Participants will need to select an appropriate crossing point and will probably need to use trekking poles AND group together whilst crossing.
 The consequences are likely to be VERY SERIOUS if a participant stumbles or slips.

 Relative Height 4